Collecting Device Metrics

 is called at the very end of each

-we are tracking in this guide is a good example for how
+we are tracking in this guide is a good example of how

 to make use of this function.